Garcinia cambogia is a popular weight loss supplement.

 The supplements generally contain 20–60% HCA.
 Nevertheless, studies show that those with 50–60% HCA may provide the most benefit (2).

-Bottom Line: Garcinia cambogia supplements are made from extracts of the peel of the Garcinia gummi-gutta fruit.
-They contain high amounts of hydroxycitric acid (HCA), which has been linked with weight loss benefits.
+Summary Garcinia cambogia supplements are made from extracts of the peel of the Garcinia gummi-gutta fruit.
+They contain high amounts of HCA, which is linked to weight loss benefits.

 Many high-quality human studies have tested the weight loss effects of garcinia cambogia.

-For example, the largest individual study, which tested 135 participants over 12 weeks, did not find any difference in weight loss between the group that took garcinia cambogia and the group that took the placebo (9).
+For example, the largest study — in 135 people — did not find any difference in weight loss between those taking garcinia cambogia and the placebo group (9).

-Bottom Line: Some studies have found that garcinia cambogia causes modest weight loss, while other studies report no noticeable effects.
+Summary Some studies have determined that garcinia cambogia causes modest weight loss, while other studies report no noticeable effects.

-There are two main ways garcinia cambogia is thought to help with weight loss.
+There are two main ways that garcinia cambogia is thought to aid weight loss.

-2. It May Block Fat Production and Reduce Belly Fat
+2. May Block Fat Production and Reduce Belly Fat

-The most important activity of garcinia cambogia is probably its effects on blood fats and the production of new fatty acids.
+Most importantly, garcinia cambogia impacts blood fats and the production of new fatty acids.

-Another study gave moderately obese individuals 2,800 mg of garcinia cambogia daily for eight weeks and drastically improved several risk factors for disease (14):
+In one study, moderately obese people took 2,800 mg of garcinia cambogia daily for eight weeks and drastically improved several risk factors for disease (14):

 - Total cholesterol levels: 6.3% lower